 Yolanda M. Jordan, a Doctor of Education (EdD) student, was recently named principal of Bolingbrook High School in Illinois.

 Danielle Kovach, a Doctor of Education (EdD) student, was recently named the Council for Exceptional Children’s (CEC) 2014 Teacher of the Year.
 The award recognizes a CEC member who provides exceptional direct services to students and whose work exemplifies the best in special education teaching.

 Robin Hertel '08, a Master of Science in Nursing (MSN) graduate and a Doctor of Education (EdD) student, was recently elected to a second term on the board of the Academy of Medical-Surgical Nurses (AMSN) for 2014–2017.
 She is a faculty member at North Central Kansas Technical College.

-John Krenik, a Ph.D. in Education student, presented “Would Teaching Either Problem-based Learning or Skills-based Learning Significantly Increase Students' Drawing Abilities?” at the 2013 National Art Education Association national convention in Fort Worth, Texas, in March.
+John Krenik, a PhD in Education student, presented “The Influence of Problem-Based Learning on Drawing Ability” and “Creating a Visual Culture Online Learning Course From Theory to Research to Practice,” based on his dissertation research, at the National Art Education Association National Convention in San Diego in March.
 Krenik is an art teacher at Nauset Regional Middle School in Orleans, Mass., as well as an award-winning artist.